Table of Contents

 14. Describe how you use nature in your teaching.

-Sample answer: We go outside every day to collect leaves, watch insects, water plants.
-Indoor nature tables hold seasonal finds for sorting and naming.
-Gardening teaches patience and cycles.
-These experiences ground abstract ideas in living things children can touch and care for.
+We go outside every day to collect leaves, watch insects, water plants.
+We bring seasonal finds in to put on our indoor nature tables for sorting and naming.
+Gardening is a practice that teaches patience and cycles.
+All of these experiences help to ground abstract ideas in living things that the children can touch and care for.

 15. How do you handle a child who resists activities?